California Freemason: Masonic San Francisco

 405 Arguello Boulevard

-Many of the fraternal flourishes remain inside the 1908 Richmond Masonic Temple, designed by Hermann Barth, architect of the city’s German Hospital.
-However, the most striking details are not part of the original design at all: In 1936, Bernard J. Joseph renovated the building’s exterior in a Mayan Deco theme, with engraved paneling along the parapet.
+Many of the fraternal flourishes remain inside the 1908 Richmond Masonic Temple on Arguello Boulevard (originally called First Avenue), designed by Hermann Barth, architect of the city’s German Hospital.
+Engraved Masonic symbols, Corinthian column paneling, and the vaulted ceiling still give a sense of grandeur to what is now a fitness gym.
+However, the most striking details of the massive building, which was the first major construction project in the Richmond District after the 1906 earthquake, is not part of the original design at all: In 1936, Bernard J. Joseph (who also designed the old Orpheum Theater, on O’Farrell) renovated the building’s exterior in a Mayan Deco theme, with engraved paneling along the parapet at the building’s roofline.
 The temple was once home to Richmond № 375 and later Lebanon № 495 and Seal Rock № 536.
-Today it’s a fitness gym.

 20. George Washington Temple